cjug/cjug-meeting-intro/sections/cjug.md

 ## Nominate yourself for our Advisory Board!
 * Advisory Board gets a say in how CJUG is run.
-* Be a part of one of the Largest Java User Groups in the US.
+* Be a part of one of the largest Java User Groups in the US.
-* Self Nominate by attending 1 meeting per quarter until July Elections.
+* Self nominate by recording your attendance at 1 meeting per quarter until July elections.
 * Sign up today!